Scarlett Bordeaux: Ring of Honor (2013–2017)

-At the "Night of Hoopla" pay-per-view, Bordeaux was featured in number of "Hoopla Hoties" segments including "Take Your Pants Off Dance-Off." as well as performing the H.O.T. national anthem and interfering in the triple-treat match on Taven's behalf.
-On the September 14 episode of ROH Wrestling, Scarlett was unable to manage Taven in his Ring of Honor World Championship Tournament match when commentator Nigel McGuinness revealed that Bordeaux didn't have proper managers license forcing her to sit at ringside.
-At the Glory by Honor XII pay-per-view, Scarlett and Kasey Ray attempted to persuade Jay Lethal during Champions vs. All-Stars 8-Man Tag Team Elimination Match but failed leading to Ray going through a table.
+At the "Night of Hoopla" pay-per-view, Bordeaux was featured in number of "Hoopla Hotties" segments including "Take Your Pants Off Dance-Off." as well as performing the H.O.T. national anthem and interfering in the triple-treat match on Taven's behalf.
+On the September 14 episode of ROH Wrestling, Scarlett was unable to manage Taven in his Ring of Honor World Championship Tournament match, when commentator Nigel McGuinness revealed that Bordeaux didn't have proper managers license, forcing her to sit at ringside.
+At the Glory by Honor XII pay-per-view, Scarlett and Kasey Ray attempted to persuade Lethal during Champions vs. All-Stars 8-Man Tag Team Elimination Match but failed leading to Ray going through a table.

 After losing the title to Tommaso Ciampa, Taven turned face and fired Truth Martini ending their services with Bordeaux and Martini.
-Ever since The House of Truth broke up at the start of 2014, Scarlett was no longer a 'Hoopla Hottie' and began to share ring announcer duties with Bobby Cruise at ROH television tapings and live events.
+Ever since The House of Truth broke up at the start of 2014, Scarlett was no longer a "Hoopla Hottie" and began to share ring announcer duties with Bobby Cruise at ROH television tapings and live events.
 As a part of her ring announcing duties, Scarlett announced at ROH's 12th Anniversary Show, a moment she later claimed as a favorite in her career along with her in-ring debut and her time as a "Hoopla Hottie".
-At the ROH Unauthorized presents: "Michael Bennett's Bachelor Party" pay-per-view, Scarlett teamed up with Taeler Hendrix and "Crazy" Mary Dobson in a losing effort to the team of Veda Scott, Heather Patera and Leah von Dutch when Scott pinned Bordeaux after a back-drop driver.
+At the ROH Unauthorized presents: "Michael Bennett's Bachelor Party" pay-per-view, Scarlett teamed up with Hendrix and "Crazy" Mary Dobson in a losing effort to the team of Veda Scott, Heather Patera and Leah von Dutch, when Scott pinned Bordeaux after a back-drop driver.